The implant is a soft piece of plastic that's put in under the skin of the arm.

 It’s perfectly safe to use the implant for as long as it’s needed

-Women don’t need a period once a month
+The body doesn’t need a period once a month

-The implant stops the lining of the womb from building up – blood doesn’t build up inside, and it can help women feel more energetic if they are not losing iron each month in a period.
+The implant stops the lining of the womb from building up – blood doesn’t build up inside, and it can help people feel more energetic if they are not losing iron each month in a period.
 Find out more about periods here

 The implant does not cause infertility